hzz0024/hzz0024.github.io/_posts/2020/2020-04-27-angsd_stringent_filter.markdown

 |filtered    | 84791110       |    41667727       | 85218526        |    43122665        |    0.000735    |      0.001069     |
 |No. paralogs|                |       12871       |                 |       14978        |                |                   |

+Note: the paralog filtering step is trying to filter out sites where heterozygotes likely comprise more than 50% of all genotypes (likely lumped paralogs)

 ### Different settings of minInd